dotnetdudes/react-starter/documentation/styling.md

 ## Material UI

-THe CSS and Styling is handled though the [Material UI](https://mui.com/material-ui/getting-started/overview/) implementation using [Emotion](https://emotion.sh/docs/introduction) as the style engine.
+THe CSS and Styling is handled though the [Material UI](https://mui.com/material-ui/getting-started/overview/).

 ### Theming